F5Networks/f5-appsvcs-templates/docs/userguide/application-deployment.rst

 This job is asynchronous and a successful response indicates that the task was submitted, not that it completed successfully.
 The response payload contains an `id` that can be used to query `mgmt/shared/fast/tasks/<task ID>` for the current status of the task.

-.. seealso:: :ref:`api-ref` for a reference of the FAST REST API.
+.. seealso:: :ref:`api-ref` for a reference of the BIG-IP FAST REST API.